 The Rutgers School of Public Health will be studying the health effects from drinking water contaminated by PFAS (per- and polyfluoroalkyl substances) in Paulsboro, NJ and other sites in Gloucester County.
 The study is part of a multisite study conducted by the Centers for Disease Control (CDC) and Agency for Toxic Substances and Disease Registry (ATSDR) at 8 locations across the US.
-The Paulsboro PFAS Health Study is anticipated to begin in January 2021.
+The Paulsboro PFAS Health Study is anticipated to begin in early 2021.

 An adult aged 18 or older who lived in Paulsboro at any time from January 2005 to April of 2014.